-As was pointed out above, based on a long-term investment horizon, we have moved back from the more conservative absolute return portfolio to the prudential balanced portfolio.
-Typically retirement funds have a long-term investment horizon with respect to their membership and should hence consider taking on more risk now.
+As was pointed out above, based on a long-term investment horizon, we have moved back from the more conservative absolute return portfolio in March this year, to the prudential balanced portfolio.
+Typically retirement funds have a long-term investment horizon with respect to their membership and should hence consider taking on more risk for the benefit of higher returns in the long-term.
 Since we are of the opinion that equities should outperform fixed interest investments over the next year, only a very short term investment horizon of a few months would justify investment in cash.